Laughter: A neglected but vital element of mentoring

 by Jean Rhodes

-A sense of humor almost always tops the list of traits we desire in friends and partners.
-But it may also have serious, and largely unacknowledged, implications for youth mentoring relationships.
-Indeed, a growing number of studies — including one highlighted in this issue — show that, when people share a laugh and have fun together, they end up feeling closer and being more open with each other.
+It’s August, so let’s focus on a sunny topic——laughter.
+A growing number of studies, including one highlighted in the Chronicle— show that, when people share a laugh and have fun together, they end up feeling closer and being more open with each other.
 In one study, researchers found that, compared to audiences that watched serious movies together, those who were randomly assigned to watch funny movies together were more disclosing and felt closer to fellow audience members.
 In another study, pairs of students were assigned to throw a ball back and forth or to play charades.
 Some pairs were instructed to do these activities unimpeded, while in other cases, one member wore a blindfold while the other issued instructions with a spoon her mouth.
 You guessed it, those in the silly condition laughed more and, by the end of the study, felt a stronger connection with each other

-Mentoring researchers have begun to take note.
-Drawing on current research, online evidence-based mentor training Mentoring Central has an entire segment devoted to the importance of having fun together.
-Likewise, in a new study of 15 year olds and the caring adults in their lives, Adar Ben-Eliyu et al. (2021) observed that, in addition to warmth and availability, youth feel an empathic connection when adults are playful in their interactions (i.e., humor, gentle teasing, and jokes).
+Relationship expert John Gottman has observed that in any interaction, there are countless ways, both verbal and nonverbal, that people let their needs be known.
+They do this by making “bids” for connection: “They are asking for attention, interest, conversation, humor, affection, warmth, assistance, support and so on.”
+Mentors’ attunement to humor bids can make the mentee feel validated.
+Likewise, in a study of 15 year olds and the caring adults in their lives, Adar Ben-Eliyu et al. (2021) observed that, in addition to warmth and availability, youth feel an empathic connection when adults are playful in their interactions (i.e., humor, gentle teasing, and jokes).
 Playful communication served as an outlet for creative expression and the release of tension, as well as a safe context for discussion of emotionally risky topics.
 As part of that study, researchers developed a new questionnaire that assesses the extent to which youth felt that an adult “gets” them.
 The item “Laughs at your jokes or jokes around with you” loaded onto an attunement factor that was predictive of positive academic and behavioral outcomes.
-Our focus groups as well as research on child therapy have highlighted the importance of humor and laughter for creating a non-threatening climate that is conducive to disclosures and more serious discussions.
-As we note, the comfort, familiarity, and closeness that humor conveys may be important to youth in feeling engaged and understood by key adults.
+Focus groups as well as research on child therapy have also highlighted the importance of humor and laughter for creating a non-threatening climate that is conducive to disclosures and more serious discussions.

-Of course, humor in mentoring involves finesse.
+Of course, humor in mentoring relationships involves finesse.
 Adults must maintain boundaries and avoid misinterpretation, sarcasm or inappropriate jokes.
-But, with mounting research showing the benefits of age appropriate humor, fun and laughter in forging close relationships, these critical components should not be ignored.
+Adolescents are particularly sensitive to feeling that they are being laughed at, so the humor should not be at other’s expense.
+But, with mounting research showing the benefits of age appropriate humor, fun and laughter in forging close relationships, these critical components should be part of mentoring training.

 BTW: